 We invite you to browse through the documentation in order to discover the features offered by Artifakt and to understand how the product works.
 Here are a few important points:

-Builds & Deployments – Connect a Git repository to your Artifakt project, customize the build step of your application, configure recurring tasks, run management jobs (deploy a new version of code, empty the application cache...), and so on.
+Builds & Deployments – Connect a Git repository to your Artifakt project, customize the build step of your application, configure recurring tasks, run management jobs (deploy a new version of code, enable maintenance mode...), and so on.

 Monitoring & Logs – Discover how Artifakt provides access to all the information you need to monitor your applications.
 You can access key usage figures, as well as log files (several kinds of logs) and you can also be alerted, in the event your site becomes unavailable.